California Speeding Ticket Calculator 2026 — Instant Fine Estimate

-Find out the true cost of your California speeding ticket, including fines, court fees, and the hidden cost of insurance increases over the next 3 years.
+Find out the true cost of a speeding ticket in California, including fines, court fees, and the hidden cost of insurance increases over the next 3 years.
+Use our free calculator below for an instant estimate.

 Calculate Your Ticket Cost